Friedrich Schiedel Prize for Politics & Technology

 The Friedrich Schiedel-Stiftung honors entrepreneur and philanthropist Friedrich Schiedel (1913–2001).
 It supports both social and scientific causes.
 Friedrich Schiedel was one of TUM's Honorary Senators.

-The following persons have received the Friedrich Schiedel Prize for Politics & Technology:
+Video: Friedrich Schiedel Prize for Politics & Technology 2020

 Professor at Oxford University and Programme Director for Public Policy at The Alan Turing Institute in London